Skip to content

 Image showing separate baseboard, baseboard cover, RPi, Flight controller, screws

-To install the Raspberry Pi CM4 companion computer:
+To install the RPi CM4 companion computer:

 1. Disconnect the FAN wiring.